AadithiyaD/airfoilOptimization/README.md

     - I know Xfoil is verified, and I know the optimizer is also verified.
 The results now depend on my bounds
 - [] Multi objective optimize
     - Optimize for widest operation zone
-- [] Parallel execution of monitor.py and airfoilOpt.py
+- [x] Parallel execution of monitor.py and airfoilOpt.py
     - As it stands, xfoil "hijacks" the terminal and prevents the execution of any other scripts
 - [] Script to plot airfoils and aero polars
 - [] Check how other optimization algorithms perform
 - [] Multi element airfoil optimization
     - Probably best to use JavaFoil for this

+#!
+NEW PROBLEM
+- PARSEC mode - after a while it just seems to shit itself and not try new searches that actually work Same for naca sa well